-Public Education
+Public Education We believe that public education is the

-We believe that public education is the foundation of our democratic republic.
+education is the foundation of our democratic republic.

-We believe that everyone can learn and has unique gifts and talents that must be nurtured and valued.
+Learning We believe that everyone can learn and has unique gifts and talents that must be nurtured and valued.
 We believe that learning is a lifelong, multi-faceted process that involves more than academics.